pratyushjain99/Project4-pratyusj/README.md

 If you have questions, please post them to the course Piazza and the TAs and instructors will respond.

 ### Submission Summary
-Follow the same submission procedures as in prior projects, except have writeup documents instead of screenshot directories.

 You will have two server apps (Task 1, Task 2), and one Android app to submit.
 Depending on how you set up your work in IntelliJ IDEA, you may have one to three projects.
 (For example, you may have one project with 3 modules, or 3 projects, each with one module.)
 In any case, be sure the Modules include the strings “Task1”, “Task2”, and “Android” in their names.

 You should also have two writeup documents that you should name: